See below for answers to Frequently Asked Questions from employees on the Institute response to COVID-19.

 MIT does not pay or reimburse for phone or internet expenses.

-Will free on-campus parking be available for returning staff, and for how long?
+How long will free on-campus parking be available for returning staff?

-MIT parking facilities on the Cambridge campus are open to all MIT ID cardholders free of charge through September 1, 2020.
-We will re-evaluate this emergency policy for the fall term.
+MIT parking facilities on the Cambridge campus are open to all MIT ID cardholders free of charge through December 31, 2020.
 All MIT ID cards have been activated to allow access to all MIT lots and garages, regardless of whether the individual is a current parking account holder.

 How can I support MIT colleagues who may be struggling financially?